torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 ..
    This text is available under GPL-2.0+ or CC-BY-4.0, as stated at the top of the file.
-If you want to distribute this text under CC-BY-4.0 only, please use "The Linux kernel developers" for author attribution and link this as source: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/admin-guide/reporting-issues.rst ..
+If you want to distribute this text under CC-BY-4.0 only, please use "The GNU/Linux kernel developers" for author attribution and link this as source: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/admin-guide/reporting-issues.rst ..
-   Note: Only the content of this RST file as found in the Linux kernel sources is available under CC-BY-4.0, as versions of this text that were processed (for example by the kernel's build system) might contain content taken from files which use a more restrictive license.
+   Note: Only the content of this RST file as found in the GNU/Linux kernel sources is available under CC-BY-4.0, as versions of this text that were processed (for example by the kernel's build system) might contain content taken from files which use a more restrictive license.